 Introduction

-We would like to express our sincerest thanks to the M&GN Society, North Norfolk Railway, Severn Valley Railway and Keighley & Worth Valley Railway for their invaluable support and assistance with this mammoth project.
+Our heartfelt thanks go to the M&GN Society, North Norfolk Railway, Severn Valley Railway and Keighley & Worth Valley Railway for their invaluable support and assistance with this complex project

 A Short History of the WD 2-10-0 Austerity